athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/NPCs/Antagonists/The Lingering Note.md

 - male tabaxi smith 7, has a merchant guild membership

 ### Legitimate Side
-The Lingering Note covers its criminal side through a number of organizations that do honest business, simply focusing on smuggling and making extra profit where possible.
-They own almost all business to do with construction and excavation.
+The Lingering Note covers its criminal side through a number of organizations that do honest business, simply focusing on **smuggling** and making extra profit where possible.
+They own almost all construction and excavation businesses.
 #### [[Nisk Tander]]
 - male half-elf alchemist 4
 - Runs [[Bottled Solutions]] in Lower District